Park Projects

 Construction is anticipated for either the fall of 2022 or the spring of 2023.

-Maridale Entrance Reconstruction & Stormwater Project
+Mairdale Entrance Reconstruction & Stormwater Project

 FOR Park is currently working with the Pittsburgh Water & Sewer Authority (PWSA) on stormwater improvements in Riverview Park.
 This project will see the installation of green stormwater infrastructure such as rain gardens and tree plantings in the park to help capture rainwater runoff and reduce park flooding, erosion, and combined sewer overflows to the Ohio River.